deadlight/0atman.com/content/Publishing Vanilla.md

 ## Edit scss
-Make tweaks to vanilla, as mentioned by [Ant](http://design.canonical.com/author/ya-bo-ng/) [here](http://design.canonical.com/2015/06/introducing-vanilla/).
+Here at Canonical, we have recently but together a scss framework, as mentioned by [Ant](http://design.canonical.com/author/ya-bo-ng/) [here](http://design.canonical.com/2015/06/introducing-vanilla/).

 ## Build
 Commiting to our [github repository](https://github.com/ubuntudesign/vanilla-framework) kicks off a travis build that runs out gulp tests, which include [sasslint](https://github.com/brigade/scss-lint/).